XRPLF/xrpl-dev-portal/content/infrastructure/rippled/configure-peering/enable-link-compression.md

 ---
 # Enable Link Compression

 The `rippled` server can save bandwidth by compressing its [peer-to-peer communications](peer-protocol.html), at a cost of greater CPU usage.
 If you enable link compression, the server automatically compresses communications with peer servers that also have link compression enabled.
-[New in: rippled 1.6.0][]

 ## Steps